Acts 17:24-34

 So everything we do here, singing, fellowship, learning, teaching, everything is going to be so much better in heaven without the presence of sin, right?
 Here on earth, we can do something that we cannot do in heaven and that’s evangelize lost sinners.
 So we need to be about doing that.
 And that’s why we want to take a little bit of a break from Luke as we get into the fall season.
 And just remind ourselves of what it is we’re here to do and really, how to go about doing it.

-So we got into Acts 17 to see Paul’s example of evangelism lived out right there in Acts, and in a pretty hostile environment.
-I’d imagine that the world, in your world, is probably getting more and more hostile toward Christianity and hostile toward you.
+So we got into Acts 17 to see Paul’s example of evangelism lived out right there in Acts 17, and in a pretty hostile environment.
+I’d imagine that the world, in your world probably, is getting more and more hostile toward Christianity and hostile toward you.
 If you’re faithful, people are not going to like that.
 They don’t like the Christ you represent; they don’t like the God you represent.
 And so hostility will come your way when you live out your Christian life and when you try to speak accurately about the things of Scripture.
 So we want to encourage you and strengthen you in the task of evangelism through just this little series on evangelism.

 Kenichi, thank you for sharing that with us.
 Your father’s testimony still speaks, doesn’t it?
 Just like the Apostle Paul, Kenichi’s father was zealous to see the true God worshiped.
 Just like Paul, he loved lost sinners.
 And he did not want to see them enslaved by idolatry.
 Like Paul, he was provoked and troubled by what he saw there.
 He was not thrilled with the idols.
 He wasn’t like a sightseeing tourist.
 He was troubled, provoked.
 And it motivated him to evangelize those fellow businessmen.